euclidesdry/premium-minds-test/README.md

 npm install
 ```

-Run the following command to run the development version
+Use the following command to run the development version

 ```bash
 yarn dev